Import Facebook Page Data to Google Sheets

 - Click + New App

 - Facebook will ask you how you’re using your app.
-Choose “For Everything Else”.
+Choose Manage Business Integrations and click Continue.

 - Enter an App Display Name.
 You can call your app anything, as long as it doesn’t include any terms related to Facebook’s trademarks.
 We’ll just call our app Pages for Sheets.
-Enter a contact email address and click Create App ID.
+Enter a contact email address, choose your app purpose, and click Create App.

 - You’ll be directed into your Developer dashboard.
 You don’t need to do anything in this dashboard.
 Instead, open up the Facebook Graph API Explorer